 Note: do not, under any circumstances, allow the lifting of the item using only the net as support as this can cause irreparable damage to the net.
-The mast must take the support.
+The mast must take the support

 The certified excavator operator will be able to assist in this operation.

 - 2) Locate the base of the mast over the centre spigot.
-With the excavator still taking the weight, connect the rigging screws to the six corner anchors, Rigging screws should extend to their maximum length at this stage.
-Connect the second bow shackle on the loop of wire to the safety anchor. - 3) Repeat Steps one and two with the second half of the net.
-Using the shoulder bolts connect the two halves of the net together.
-All three turnbuckles should now be tensioned evenly until the masts are vertical. - 4) When a 50kg weight is applied to the perimeter rope at the swivel connection this should Deflect approximately 100mm, as shown to the right, when the net is correctly tensioned.
+With the excavator still taking the weight, connect the rigging screws to the six corner anchors at point (a).
+The rigging screws should be extended to their maximum length at this stage. - 4) Repeat Steps one to three with the second half of the net.
+Using the shoulder bolts shown, shown to the right, connect the two halves of the net together.
+All six turnbuckles should now be tensioned evenly until the masts are vertical. - 5) When a 50kg weight is applied to the perimeter rope at the swivel connection this should Deflect approximately 100mm, as shown below, when the net is correctly tensioned.
 Do not over tighten the net.